 Pump-action shotguns are preferred by all facets of law enforcement from the military to police because of their speed and reliability.
 For that reason, it is worth considering purchasing a 500 for your own home protection as well.

 A Mossberg 500 is a pump-action shotgun that has earned a reputation for being fast, reliable, and durable.
-If you know how to handle a pump-action shotgun effectively, it can be as fast as some of the semi-auto guns out there.
-Its speed and reliability are some of the reasons that these shotguns are favored by the military, civilians, and police forces around the globe.
+If you know how to handle a pump-action shotgun effectively, it can be as fast as some of the semi-automatics out there.
+Its speed and reliability are some of the reasons that the military, civilians, and police forces around the globe favor these shotguns.

-According to Survival Sullivan, the Mossberg 500 is “the only pump shotgun to pass the rigorous testing (Mil-Spec3443E test).
-This test requires the gun to handle three thousand rounds of full on 12-gauge buckshot through the gun, non-stop, without fail.”
-That kind of performance is incredibly impressive because you know that means that you’re going to get a reliable gun if you select this shotgun.
+According to Survival Sullivan, the Mossberg 500 is “the only pump shotgun to pass their rigorous testing (the Mil-Spec3443E test).
+This test requires the gun to handle 3,000 rounds of full on 12-gauge buckshot through the gun, non-stop, without fail.”
+That kind of performance is impressive because you know that means that you’re getting a reliable shotgun with Mossberg.

-They are designed to work with either right or left-handed shooters courtesy of where the safety is located.
+They are designed to work with either right or left-handed shooters courtesy of where they placed the safety.
 It is found at the top of the receiver and is easily accessible by both hands.
-The safety button is also easy to find on your shotgun without fumbling while searching.
+The safety button is also easy to find on your shotgun without fumbling.

-There are three core different Mossberg 500 models – the Hunting, the Flex, and the Tactical.
-You’ll also see other models that have the same action as the 500 but are made differently.
+There are three core different Mossberg 500 models -– the Hunting, the Flex, and the Tactical.
+You’ll also see other models that have the same action as the 500 but have distinct differences.
 They include the 590, 590A1, 590M, Youth models, and 535 ATS.

-When you start getting into the nitty-gritty about the various factory configurations, you’re going to see over fifty different options available to you.
-When you start considering which one you want to purchase, realize that there are three different categories – 12 gauge, 20 gauge, and .410 bore.
+When you start getting into the nitty-gritty about the various factory configurations, you’re going to see over 50 different options available to you.
+When you start considering which one you want to purchase, realize that there are 3 different categories: 12 gauge, 20 gauge, and .410 bore.

-12-gauge shotguns are going to have the biggest kick and deal the most damage.
+Shotguns with a 12-gauge are going to have the biggest kick and deal the most damage.
 A 20-gauge shotgun is going to have a somewhat softer recoil but will still pack a punch worth of home protection.
 A .410 bore shotgun is softer still, and the ammunition it takes can also be useful for various revolvers that use the same type.

 What Makes the Mossberg 500 Unique?

-One of the things that make the Mossberg 500 so incredibly unique is its variety of factory configurations.
+One thing that makes the Mossberg 500 so unique is its variety of factory configurations.
 There are so many to choose from.
-The Tactical series has fourteen different configurations, the Hunting series has 23, and the Flex series has six configurations.
+The Tactical series has 14 different configurations, the Hunting series has 23, and the Flex series has 6 configurations.

-The 500 Tactical shotgun was designed to be rugged and is meant for military forces, law enforcement officers, and of course, law-abiding civilians.
-With dual extractors, twin action bars, and a top-mounted safety, this shotgun is designed to be the most robust of all of the Mossberg 500 family.
+The 500 Tactical shotgun was designed to be rugged and is meant for military forces, law enforcement officers, and law-abiding civilians.
+With dual extractors, twin action bars, and a top-mounted safety, this shotgun is the most robust of all of the Mossberg 500 family.

-The 500 Flex is designed to be customizable to be either the perfect shotgun to go hunting or the ideal choice for home protection.
+The 500 Flex is customizable to be either the perfect shotgun to go hunting with or the ideal choice for home protection.
 If you’re planning to go hunting, you can choose the standard stock that will best suit your LOP, while the tactical stock is fully adjustable and perfect for home protection.

 You will find a range of prices for all of the different Mossberg 500 models.
 They start at $200 and go up from there.

-Flex models can get quite pricey depending on the extras that you choose for your shotgun.
-Tactical stocks are going to be expensive compared to standard stocks, but getting the different pieces to make the Flex series a good choice if you want the capacity of both the hunting and tactical series combined.
+Flex models can get quite pricey, depending on the extras that you choose for your shotgun.
+Tactical stocks are going to be expensive compared to Standard stocks, for example.
+But getting the different pieces to make the Flex series is a good choice if you want the capacity of both the Hunting and Tactical series combined.